davewalker5/MusicCatalogue/README.md

   - Data export as CSV or Excel workbooks
   - Reports and report export as CSV

-- NuGet packages are available for the entities, data and logic
 - Docker builds of the REST API and GUI are also available

 ## Getting Started